NVIDIA/sentiment-discovery/README.md

 ```
 python3 visualize.py -experiment_dir ./experiments -experiment_name mlstm_paper -model_dir model -cuda \
--neuron 2388 -load_model e0.pt -text "25 August 2003 League of Extraordinary Gentlemen: Sean Connery is \
+-text "25 August 2003 League of Extraordinary Gentlemen: Sean Connery is one of the all time greats \
-one of the all time greats and I have been a fan of his since the 1950's."
+I have been a fan of his since the 1950's." -neuron 2388 -load_model e0.pt
 ```

 ![sentiment heatmap](./figures/heat_review.png "Sentiment Heatmap")